World Heart Day

 World Heart Federation is asking people to say to themselves, the people they care about and individuals around the world, “what can I do right now to look after MY HEART… and YOUR HEART?”
 The theme resonates with professional cardiology and healthcare audiences to look after ‘all our hearts’.

-Overeating, lack of exercise, unhealthy diets and high blood pressure, cholesterol and glucose levels are all factors which can trigger heart disease and threaten our own lives, and those of loved ones.
+Overeating, lack of exercise, unhealthy diets, and high blood pressure, cholesterol, and glucose levels are all factors that can trigger heart disease and threaten our own lives and those of loved ones.
 Heart Day was set up to drive home the message that heart problems can be prevented.

 The aim is to improve health globally by encouraging people to make lifestyle changes and promoting education internationally about ways to be good to your heart.
 This lesson is becoming increasingly relevant as reports of obesity, poor diet and physical inactivity in children and young people become more and more common.

 Events take place to promote healthy hearts.
-Charities and other organisations coordinate walks and runs, health checks, public talks, shows and exhibitions to name a few of the interesting and informative events which mark the day.
-So on Heart Day, get involved, eat your fruit and veg and get outside; both you and your heart will feel the benefits.
+Charities and other organizations coordinate walks and runs, health checks, public talks, shows, and exhibitions to name a few of the interesting and informative events which mark the day.
+So on Heart Day, get involved, eat your fruit and veg, and get outside; both you and your heart will feel the benefits.

 Click here for World Health Federation

-It is a united community, of around 200 member organizations, only global body in the world dedicated to lead this fight against heart diseases.
-This federation brings together strength of various medical societies and heart foundations all over the world (more than 100 countries from Asia-Pacific, East Mediterranean, Europe, the Americas and Africa).
+It is a united community, of around 200 member organizations, only the global body in the world dedicated to lead this fight against heart diseases.
+This federation brings together the strength of various medical societies and heart foundations all over the world (more than 100 countries from Asia-Pacific, East Mediterranean, Europe, the Americas, and Africa).

 History of World Heart Day

 It was launched in 2000 by the World Heart Federation as an annual event that was planned to be taking place every last Sunday of September.
 However, in 2011 they decided to fix it on every 29th day of September and it has been celebrated on that day ever since.